 Some people worry about taking the deduction for running their business from home because they fear it will cause their tax return to be pulled for an audit.
 The rules for qualifying have eased somewhat in recent years, so if you qualify for the deduction, it’s worth considering and discussing with your accountant.
 Additionally, the IRS has made it much easier than in years past to file for the deduction.

-Remember, whether or not you choose to take the home office deduction, you’re still entitled to deduct the regular and necessary business expenses you incur during the year, such as your costs for advertising, promotional materials, paper, improve and grow your business, and other costs of doing business.
+Remember, whether or not you choose to take the home office deduction, you’re still entitled to deduct the regular and necessary business expenses you incur during the year, such as your costs for advertising, promotional materials, paper, improving and growing your business, and other costs of doing business.

 Tax Information and Resources